JonasKVJ/Population-Scraper/README.md

 ## Security
-The project is hosted on a static ip address with a firewall configured to an exclusive public ip address, but as the project expands, scraping with a proxy should be required.
+The project is hosted on a static ip address with a firewall configured to an exclusive public ip address, but as the project expands, the website should be hosted on a HTTPS domain with an AWS load balancer.

 ## Images